Office of the Superintendent of Financial Institutions

 *Y = the most recent year

-For each peer review report, the Appointed Actuary should summarize the key findings or recommendations, and the status of those findings / recommendations by year.
+For each peer review report, the Appointed Actuary should summarize the key findings or recommendations, and the status of each finding / recommendation by year.

 The Appointed Actuary should disclose if no peer reviews were completed in the last three years and the reasons why.
 Note that such circumstances would be rare and require OSFI pre-approval.